Garmelon/forst/API.md

 Reasons may include, but are not limited to:

+- `login`:
+  The client has logged into an account on a either this connection or another connection for the same session.
+- `logout`:
+  The client has logged out of an account on either this connection or another connection for the same session.
+- `protocol`:
-- `protocol`: The client did not follow the API specification.
+  The client did not follow the API specification.
 Example: Using roam commands during the auth phase.
+- `spam`:
-- `spam`: The client sent too many commands.
+  The client sent too many commands.
-- `login`: The client has logged into an account on either this connection or another connection for the same session.
-- `logout`: The client has logged out of an account on either this connection or another connection for the same session.
+- `ban`:
+  The client has been banned.

 ## Roam phase commands